Stocks Going Crazy Is Nothing New

 Second, because the enterprise that your stock controls receives “Amazoned,” it continues happening.

+However, an analyst at a consultancy believes otherwise.
 “They are disruptive right away if they do it differently,” says Linda Cahn at Pharmacy Benefits Consultants.

-So, what is the commercial enterprise that Amazon is on the point of disrupt?
+So, what is the commercial enterprise that Amazon is on the point of disrupting?
+Ripe to Be Amazoned

 It’s the prescription drug marketplace.

-You won’t have regarded this, however before you get your capsules from your neighborhood drugstore, they go through quite a wild ride.
+You won’t have regarded this, however, before you get your capsules from your neighborhood drugstore, they go through quite a wild ride.

 The present-day system is a gold mine for the middlemen – businesses like Walgreens Boots Alliance Inc. (Nasdaq: WBA), CVS Health Corp.
 (NYSE: CVS), and Express Scripts Holding Co.
 (Nasdaq: ESRX) get wealthy off folks.